Mahurangi Magazine logo

 Launching of the SS Zebulon B. Vance

 Liberty with which to End Child Hunger: In the fight to preserve liberty, or a survivable climate, the fight to end child hunger must the first to be won.
 Pictured is the firstfrom that particular shipyard Liberty ship to launch at the new, state-owned shipyard at Cape Fear River, North Carolina—other photographs attest to a crowd of 13 000 having attended the launch.
 The ss Zebulon B Vance, as the usahs John J Meany, served the latter years of World War II as a hospital ship.
-In addition to kitchens, modular clinics, field hospitals, housing and schools could all be manufactured in Aotearoa from locally grown engineered timber—high-cube-shipping-container-dimensioned. image East Carolina Digital Collections
+In addition to kitchens, modular clinics, field hospitals, housing and schools could all be manufactured in Aotearoa—from planted, locally-grown engineered timber—high-cube-shipping-container dimensioned. image East Carolina Digital Collections

-From his earliest awareness of individual dispositions, Cimino had always thought of himself as an optimist, even embracing owning the Pollyanna end of the spectrum.
-It is days like this, Cimino, when the day dawns clear and cold, when his Wordle start word has come up trumps, and when Biden has done the decent thing by quitting his run at re-election.
-Demented from day one as the president’s proposition was, Cimino prays now that the Democratic Party, 44 years after the Republicans chose a face and a voice to go with it, appreciates that it doesn’t just need to listen to George Clooney, but to nominate him.
+From his earliest awareness of individual dispositions, Cimino had always thought of himself as an optimist, even owning the Pollyanna end of the spectrum.
+It is days like this, when the day dawns clear and cold, when his Wordle start word has come up trumps, and when Biden has done the decent thing by quitting his run at re-election that nurtures Cimino’s determined undying ember of optimism.
+As was the case when Robert Mulddoon had drunkenly demonstrated his use-by both to his party and too the opposition, his desperate bid to hold onto power gave agency to those with anti-state inclinations.
+Demented from day one as President Biden’s dogged determination was, Cimino prays now that the Democratic Party, 44 years after the Republicans chose a compelling face, but particularly the voice to go with it, appreciates that it doesn’t just need to listen to George Clooney, but to nominate him.
 Six decades ago, a barely inaugurated president implored:

 …ask not what your country can do for you…